Why should we understand Nazism

 His work includes the diplomatic service in Madrid and mediation between Germany officials and the Czech president in 1939.

-Later, Walther Hewell is appointed the special ambassador without an official profile and served as the liaison officer of the infamous minister of foreign affairs Joachim Von Ribbentrop.
+Later, Walther Hewel was appointed the special ambassador without an official profile and served as the liaison officer of the infamous minister of foreign affairs Joachim Von Ribbentrop.

-Hewell eventually commits suicide on 2 May 1945.
-The day that Helmuth Weidling officially announced the death of Adolf Hitler and ordered the cease-fire of all resistance in Berlin.[11]
+Hewel eventually commits suicide on 2 May 1945.
+On this very day that Helmuth Weidling officially announced the death of Adolf Hitler and ordered the cease-fire of all resistance in Berlin, Walther Hewel shot himself while he was fleeing with the remaining officers of the SS.
+[11]

 [1] “Totalitarianism and Expansionism.”
 Encyclopædia Britannica, Encyclopædia Britannica, Inc., https://www.britannica.com/event/Nazism/Totalitarianism-and-expansionism.